SEM 2 HISTORY BEFORE WAR 11, WHAT AFFECTED SINGAPORE (external events)

 (explain the S in SUEZ)

-The old harbour was also too shallow and small to accommodate steamships, and had a shortage of modern port facilities to cope with the increasing trade activities, as well as insufficient space along the riverbank for storing goods or coal, or to build dry docks for ship-repair
+The Old Harbour off the mouth of the Singapore River (Boat Quay) could no longer hold the capacity of ships coming into Singapore.
+It was too shallow and small to accommodate steamships.
+It was also short of modern port facilities to cope with the increasing trade activities, as well as insufficient space along the riverbank for storing goods and coal, or to build dry docks for ship-repair.

 New cards